-By providing evidence-based dietary advice, a dietitian can help you to improve health and well-being and lower the risk of developing chronic lifestyle-related diseases.
-In addition, a Dietitian can provide Nutrition Therapy for a number of conditions including Eating Disorders, Diabetes, Obesity, and Irritable Bowel Syndrome, or provide advice and support to families who struggle with children who are fussy eaters or have a restrictive diet.
+Here at Brisbane Specialist Suites Rachael Bradford provides evidence-based dietary advice, she can help you to improve health and well-being and lower the risk of developing chronic lifestyle-related diseases.
+In addition, Rachael can provide Nutrition Therapy for a number of conditions including Eating Disorders, Diabetes, Obesity, and Irritable Bowel Syndrome, or provide advice and support to families who struggle with children who are fussy eaters or have a restrictive diet.

 What is an Accredited Practising Dietitian?